Hooks

 .
 It is notable to mention that it is persistent across the current connection.
 The uuid

-is reset when the page is refreshed.
+is reset only when the page is refreshed.

 This is useful when used in combination with use_channel_layer